How to make your paintball gun more accurate

 Paintballs

-High-quality paintballs are round, consistent in size, break on target and mark well.
+Good paintballs are round, all the same size, and they break on target and mark well.

-Below is a great example of a higher-end fill compared to a lower-end fill.
-You can see the difference, one fill is much easier to see and it’s not running like the other.
-It’s more visible and it stays in place.
+Here’s a great example of the difference between a high-quality and a low-quality paint fill.
+You can clearly see how one is much easier to spot and doesn’t drip like the other.
+It’s more visible and stays right where it should.

 With paintball, you do get what you pay for.
 For $40 you will get a paintball that may not be round, vary in size, might be hard, and will have a dull fill.
 Buying name-brand paintballs from companies like Valken, HK Army, and GI Sportz is also a good way to play it safe, there are many paintball companies out there but sticking with the bigger names is a good way to make sure you get better quality.
 Freshness can also affect paintballs, they are made of gelatin and 100% biodegradable so they will break down over time.
 It’s best to store paintballs inside at room temperature, and flip the box over once a week this will stop the different liquids from settling.